 My favourite two-part diapers by far are the Bummis Organic Cotton Prefolds, which I use with either a Bummis Whisper Wrap, or a Blueberry Wrap.
 We don’t tend to use fitted diapers, simply because we get on just fine with the prefolds and they are so cheap!
 However, there are many great fitted diapers out there – we loved Tots Bots Bamboozles when Squishy was first born, but found them to be too bulky once he started wearing proper clothes rather than just sleepsuits.

 - What I love most about pockets is how customisable they are.
-If I know we will be going on a long car journey, for instance, I can stuff an extra booster or insert into the pocket to make the nappy last longer.
+If I know we will be going on a long car journey, for instance, I can stuff an extra booster or insert into the pocket to make the diaper last longer.

 Generally, pocket diapers are lined with microfleece, which wicks wetness (try saying that after a couple of tequilas) away from baby – some people find that the microfleece layer is dry enough at a change to just replace the stuffing!